 Both osteoarthritis and rheumatoid arthritis cause pain, tenderness, swelling and stiffness of the joints.
 These symptoms can cause you to experience chronic pain and ultimately a decline in your quality of life.

-Many patients with spinal arthritis can find lasting relief through conservative methods of treatment, such as yoga and physical therapy, which aim to strengthen the muscles surrounding the spine to help support the body weight and relieve pressure on the vertebrae in the spine.
-Consult your physician about a physical therapy routine that will help you find relief.
+Many patients with spinal arthritis can find lasting relief through conservative methods of treatment, such as rest, nonsteroidal anti-inflammatory drugs (NSAIDs) and physical therapy, which aims to strengthen the muscles surrounding the spine to help support the body weight and relieve pressure on the vertebrae in the spine.
+Work with your doctor to design a treatment plan that is right for you.

 Next steps to find relief from spinal arthritis